ChristopherBiscardi/christopherbiscardi.github.com/content/post/do-expressions-and-optional-chaining.md

 # Babel

-You'll need a babel config like this to run the above examples:
+You'll need a babel config like this to run the above examples, and a babel version of >= 7 which you can currently install as `babel-cli@next`, etc.

 ```js
 {